test-kitchen/kitchen-dokken/README.md

 Chef recipes that utilize the `service` resource present a problem.
 To overcome this, we run the container in a way that mimics a machine.

-As mentioned previously,we use an infinite loop to keep the container process from exiting.
+As mentioned previously, we use an infinite loop to keep the container process from exiting.
 This allows us to do multiple `kitchen converge` and `kitchen login` operations without needing to commit a layer and start a new container.
-This is good enough for Chef recipes that do not utilize the `service` resource (with the exception of Sysvinit)
+This is fine until we need to start testing recipes that use the `service` resource.

 The default `pid_one_command` is `'sh -c "trap exit 0 SIGTERM; while :; do sleep 1; done"'`

 If you need to use the service resource to drive Upstart or Systemd, you'll need to specify the path to init.
-Here are more examples from httpd
+Here are more examples from `httpd`

 - Systemd for RHEL-7 based platforms
 ```